beenlanced/ai_agent_hugging_face_course/README.md

 ### Prerequisites

-- The Python version used for this project is `Python 3.12`.
+- The Python version used for this project is `Python 3.12`
 - Hugging Face account (for submission to the leaderboard)
 - Supabase project with a `documents` table and `match_documents` function (for the vector store)
   - Supabase Service Key
   - Supabase URL
-- API keys for Google Gemini or Hugging Face Inference API (depending on your chosen LLM provider)
+- API keys for your chosen LLM provider like Google Gemini or Hugging Face Inference API
+  - I used the free credits on Hugging Face for Units 0-3, then used Ollama downloaded LLM for the final project as you may exhaust your free credits on various platforms.
 - Tavily API key (for web search)
 - Langfuse Public and Secret key
 - Open weather API key

 **Note:** Ensure that `system_prompt.txt` is present in the same directory as `agent.py`, as it contains the system prompt for the agent.

-### Create a Hugging Face Account
+#### Create a Hugging Face Account

 - Login or Sign Up on [Hugging Face](https://huggingface.co/login)